cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 ### Select Feature Columns
 1. Under Data Transformation > Manipulation drag and drop the "Edit Metadata" module onto the workspace
-2. Connect the modules together be clicking and dragging on the circles like a visio diagram.
+2. Connect the modules together be clicking and dragging on the circles like a Visio diagram.
 3. Click on the "Edit Metadata" and select "Edit Columns" from the right hand side of the workspace
 4. Select all the columns except for `quality` and `qualityBool`
 5. Select the arrow to move the highlighted features into the "Selected Columns" box and click "Ok".